scottjohnston/p1/readme.md

-#This is the index page for cscie 15 (dwa15) assigments
+#This is Project 1 for Dwa15 Scott Johnston

-I used Bootstrap to give the page a nice layout.
+I used Bootstrap grid layout to give the page a structure.

 As the screen size is reduced the column padding on each side of the text will.